Install the plugin

 In the middle transverse view, draw a line with the Implant tool.
 As an alternative way, you can use the Length tool, right-click on the measurement and choose “Draw an implant” in the context menu.

-The easier way to move an implant on the transverse view is to drag it with the mouse.
-An alternative way is to use the Arrow keys for moving the implant up, down, and in mesial or distal directions (on the transverse View).
+The easier way to move an implant on the transverse view is to drag its direction line with the mouse.
+You can also use the info implant sliders to rotate it.

 Draw a nerve